 In public life, Mr. Maccabe served as a member of the City Government of Boston and in the State Senate.
 He was the father of the development of the Municipal Playground, Bath and Gymnasium System.
 King Gustave of Sweden conferred a medal upon him by royal decree at the Olympic Games at Stockholm in 1912.
-A wonderful companion with necessary vision, he entertained any ground state of the companion with necessary vision, he entertained any grounds. ful companion, with picturesque vision, he entertained any group with his breezy, original mannerisms, and a language capacious and unique.
+A wonderful companion, with picturesque vision, he entertained any group with his breezy, original mannerisms, and a language capacious and unique.